TV Cultura do Pará: History

-On May 19, 2014, it introduced new one-minute segments in its programming, showing particularities of the state's culture and education, gathered under the tagline “É Cultura”.
+On 19 May 2014, it introduced new one-minute segments in its programming, showing particularities of the state's culture and education, gathered under the tagline “É Cultura”.
 The first educational video was produced by TV Paragominas, Cultura's local relay there.
 Other videos were produced by Cultura, such as raio-que-o-parta architecture; painter, sculptor and artisan Alrimar Leal, in charge of Museu João Fona, in Santarém;buffaloes roaming in the Marajó region and a sunset in Marabá.

-On August 11, 2015, TV Cultura do Pará announced that from August 17, it would resume airing programs from TV Cultura.
+On 11 August 2015, TV Cultura do Pará announced that from 17 August, it would resume airing programs from TV Cultura.
 Even with the name change, it continued carrying programming from TV Brasil during selected timeslots, such as cartoons, special programming and sporting events, even sublicensing some events.

-On October 24, 2018, the station and Rádio Cultura moved from its old facilities at the Marco neighborhood to its own headquarters in Cremação.
+On 24 October 2018, the station and Rádio Cultura moved from its old facilities at the Marco neighborhood to its own headquarters in Cremação.
 The former location now only housed the transmitting equipment and Imprensa Oficial do Estado do Pará, with which it shared since 1981.
 In 2020, Imprensa Oficial do Estado left the former FUNTELPA facilities in Almirante Barroso, with the location being occupied by Centro Integrado de Comando e Controle do Pará (CICC) and Centro Integrado de Operações (CIOP), which was inaugurated in 2021, maintaining only the transmitters in the headauqrters of the public safety organs.

-On February 23, 2019, it aired the parades of the special group of Carnaval de Belém with total exclusive rights, live from Aldeia de Cultura Amazônica Davi Miguel, it had already done coverage in the 2000s.
+On 23 February 2019, it aired the parades of the special group of Carnaval de Belém with total exclusive rights, live from Aldeia de Cultura Amazônica Davi Miguel, it had already done coverage in the 2000s.

-On August 19, 2019, it announced the carriage of Copa Verde de Futebol, as well as signing a partnership with TV Brasil for national coverage of the matches.
+On 19 August 2019, it announced the carriage of Copa Verde de Futebol, as well as signing a partnership with TV Brasil for national coverage of the matches.

-On February 1, 2020, the station struck a new partnership with TV Encontro das Águas from Manaus to carry Parazão 2020, for the first time outside of the state of Pará.
+On 1 February 2020, the station struck a new partnership with TV Encontro das Águas from Manaus to carry Parazão 2020, for the first time outside of the state of Pará.
 TV Brasil also carried the matches.

-On February 14 and 15, 2020, it carried Carnaval de Belém, in addition to Grupo Especial parades, it also aired those of Grupo de Acesso, airing highlights on February 22.
+On 14 and 15 February 2020, it carried Carnaval de Belém, in addition to Grupo Especial parades, it also aired those of Grupo de Accesso, airing highlights on 22 February.

-On September 6, 2020, it aired the final of Parazão on a national network for the first time in the history of the event, through a partnership with TV Brasil, Rede Meio Norte, TV Macapá and TV Cultura (this last one only for YouTube and Facebook Watch).
+On 6 September 2020, it aired the final of Parazão on a national network for the first time in the history of the event, through a partnership with TV Brasil, Rede Meio Norte, TV Macapá and TV Cultura (this last one only for YouTube and Facebook Watch).